What Happens to Your Body When You Eat Grapes Every Day

 PHOTOGRAPHER: JEN CAUSEY, FOOD STYLIST: RUTH BLACKBURN

-Grapes of all colors contain antioxidants, including gut-friendly, circulation-supporting polyphenols and anthocyanins, which have been shown to help protect against chronic inflammation, diabetes, certain cancers and heart disease, according to a 2022 review article in Nutrients.
+Grapes of all colors contain antioxidants, including gut-friendly, circulation-supporting polyphenols and anthocyanins, which have been shown to help protect against chronic inflammation, diabetes, certain cancers and heart disease.

-All grapes are strong sources of antioxidants—and the amounts and types of antioxidants vary by grape variety, according to a 2022 study published in Foods.
+All grapes are strong sources of antioxidants—and the amounts and types of antioxidants vary by grape variety.

 “Grapes with the darker purple or black hue [tend to] contain higher levels of anthocyanins, a type of antioxidant that helps combat free radicals that over time can do damage to your cells and DNA,” says Shaw.
 But no matter what kind you eat, you’ll score a potent dose.

 By fighting off free radicals, antioxidants help protect your heart and blood vessels.
-And a December 2021 study in the journal Food Chemistry: X confirms that grape intake is linked to a lower risk of heart disease and hypertension.
+One study concluded that grape intake is linked to a lower risk of heart disease and hypertension.

 “Research is showing that grapes are a ‘functional food,’ meaning they could be considered as a form of medical nutrition therapy.
 In other words, grapes could be part of a food as medicine prescription to help those with hypertension,” says Shaw.
 “While more research is needed, it’s exciting to see food being at the forefront of preventive care.”

 Strong, well-flowing blood vessels also ensure that your brain is receiving optimal oxygen supply.
-While further deep dives are needed to verify the results and dig into why this might be the case, Roxana Ehsani, M.S., RD, contributing writer for EatingWell and adjunct professor in sports nutrition at Virginia Tech, points out a small 2017 pilot study published in Experimental Gerontology that found that when individuals with early signs of cognitive decline and memory loss ate 2¼ cups of grapes per day, they experienced improvements in brain function—including attention and memory performance—compared to peers who didn’t eat grapes.
-Additional research has found that supplementation with Concord grape juice improved cognition in veterans with Gulf War illness, according to a 2022 study published in Life Sciences.
+While further deep dives are needed to verify the results and dig into why this might be the case, Roxana Ehsani, M.S., RD, contributing writer for EatingWell and adjunct professor in sports nutrition at Virginia Tech, points out a small pilot study found that when individuals with early signs of cognitive decline and memory loss ate 2¼ cups of grapes per day, they experienced improvements in brain function—including attention and memory performance—compared to peers who didn’t eat grapes.
+Additional research has found that supplementation with Concord grape juice improved cognition in veterans with Gulf War illness.

 If you’re not a huge fan of kale, collards, spinach or turnip greens, listen up.
 “Grapes are a good source of vitamin K, found mostly in dark leafy greens,” says Ehsani.
 “This vitamin can benefit blood flow and bone health.”